-The Ceded Business represents certain business (primarily registered index-linked annuities and fixed annuities, which includes fixed indexed and fixed deferred annuities, and other variable annuities) where 100 percent of the assets and liabilities have been fully ceded to The Prudential Insurance Company of America (PICA) and Pruco Life under existing coinsurance and modified coinsurance agreements.
-We have a modco payable of \$5,160 million equal to the assets held in the Ceded Business which is shown as a net modified coinsurance receivable.
-Historical information has not been revised for the segment presentation and is not comparable following the election of pushdown accounting as of April 1, 2022.
+The Ceded Business represents certain business (primarily registered index-linked annuities and fixed annuities, which includes fixed indexed and fixed deferred annuities, and other variable annuities) where 100 percent of the assets and liabilities have been fully ceded to Prudential Insurance and Pruco Life under existing coinsurance and modified coinsurance agreements.
+We have a modco payable of \$2,136 million equal to the assets held in the Ceded Business, which is included in the net modified coinsurance receivable.
+Historical information has not been revised for the segment presentation and is not comparable following the election of push-down accounting as of April 1, 2022.